HandsOnDataViz/book/docs/HandsOnDataViz.md

 question, find data, visualize.
 </p>

-Now let’s enrich your storyboard by adding more content about what you actually discovered after searching, cleaning, analyzing, and visualizing your data.
+Let’s enrich your storyboard by adding content about what you discovered while searching, cleaning, analyzing, and visualizing your data.
 Select only your most meaningful tables, charts, or maps.
 Print them out on separate sheets of paper, or download [static images or capture screenshots](static.html) to place them in your draft slides or document.
 Leave room for you to write text at the top and bottom of each table, chart, or map in order to tell your data story.
 Here are the next two steps:

 -   At the top of each key visualization, *summarize* the most important message the data reveals.